HamRadioTools/hamradio_tools/docs/architecture/scalability.md

 - Network bandwidth between regions
 - Cache operations

-We mitigate these by using efficient topic design, batching and careful QoS choices in addition to eventual consistency.
+We mitigate these by using efficient topic design, batching and doing careful QoS choices in addition to implementing eventual consistency.